Compiling your family history? Looking for graves or birth certificates? You can start here at the Adams County Library

 Other Online Genealogy Sources

-This free genealogy reseach database gives access to records from many repositories.
+This free genealogy research database gives access to records from many repositories.

 Cyndi's List provides links to websites that help genealogy work, including online tutorials on using various software